-A narcissistic parent can use religion to confuse the meaning of forgiveness, and by the time you’re an adult child of a narcissist, you feel emotionally drained from all times you had to give out that forgiveness in an unhealthy way in order to survive.
+A narcissistic parent can use religion to confuse the meaning of forgiveness, and by the time you’re an adult child of a narcissist, you feel emotionally drained from all times you had to give out forgiveness in an unhealthy way in order to survive.

 You have no choice but to forgive your parents when you’re young.